 Is It Worth Having a Spanish Passport?

 It is absolutely worth it to have a second passport from Spain.
-Not only will you and your family members be able to live, work, and study in one of the best countries in Europe, but your worldwide opportunities will broaden with visa-free access to 174 countries worldwide.
+Not only will you and your family members be able to live, work, and study in one of the best European countries, but your worldwide opportunities will broaden with visa-free access to over 100 countries worldwide.

 Frequently Asked Questions about the Spanish Passport